GabeScott/standard-works-vault/General Conference/1989 October - An Ensign to the Nations.md

 “And it shall come to pass in the last days, that the mountain of the Lord’s house shall be established in the top of the mountains, and shall be exalted above the hills; and all nations shall flow unto it.

-“And many people shall go and say, Come ye, and let us go up to the mountain of the Lord, to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths: for out of Zion shall go forth the law, and the word of the Lord from Jerusalem.”
-(Isa.
-2:2–3.)
+“And many people shall go and say, Come ye, and let us go up to the mountain of the Lord, to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths: for out of Zion shall go forth the law, and the word of the Lord from Jerusalem.” ([[Isaiah 2.2|Isa.
+2:2–3]][[Isaiah 2.3|]].)

 How foolish, someone might have said, had he heard these men that July morning of 1847.
 They did not look like statesmen with great dreams.
 They did not look like rulers poring over maps and planning an empire.
 They were exiles, driven from their fair city on the Mississippi into this desert region of the West.
 But they were possessed of a vision drawn from the scriptures and words of revelation.